ClickHouse/ClickHouse/docs/en/operations/table_engines/mergetree.md

 ### Terms {#terms}

 -   Disk — Block device mounted to the filesystem.
 -   Default disk — Disk that stores the path specified in the [path](../server_settings/settings.md#server_settings-path) server setting.
 -   Volume — Ordered set of equal disks (similar to [JBOD](https://en.wikipedia.org/wiki/Non-RAID_drive_architectures)).
 -   Storage policy — Set of volumes and the rules for moving data between them.

 The names given to the described entities can be found in the system tables, [system.storage\_policies](../system_tables.md#system_tables-storage_policies) and [system.disks](../system_tables.md#system_tables-disks).
 To apply one of the configured storage policies for a table, use the `storage_policy` setting of `MergeTree`-engine family tables.

-### Configuration {#table_engine-mergetree-multiple-volumes_configure}
+### Configuration {#table-engine-mergetree-multiple-volumes-configure}

 Disks, volumes and storage policies should be declared inside the `<storage_configuration>` tag either in the main file `config.xml` or in a distinct file in the `config.d` directory.